Bluejay47/zScore/README.md

 # zScore
-Adpative moving zScore in Typescript
+zScore in Typescript: from https://stackoverflow.com/questions/22583391/peak-signal-detection-in-realtime-timeseries-data/22640362#22640362